ColinChester/backend-fork/docs/api.md

 ### Notes
 - All endpoints return JSON.
 - For easy example enpoint usage, if using VSCode, install the REST Client extension, which will allow you to submit the requests in /backend/src/tools/requests.rest, and view them directly in the IDE.
-- Real DB behavior hasn't been implemented yet, feel free to use these example responses to mock what the backend will look like
+- Real DB behavior hasn't been implemented yet, feel free to use these example responses to mock what the backend will look like.
 - Masked/unmasked gamestates for GET /api/game/:gameId haven't been implemented yet, this doc describes what the behavior will look like.

 ___